Easy-to-make gluten-free cheesy potatoes are the ultimate comfort food side dish that's perfect for holiday tables or any night of the week!

 - Saute the onion in the butter, and then stir in the cornstarch to coat the onions.

-- Stir in the milk, stock, and seasonings.
+- Pour in the milk, stock, and seasonings, stirring the mixture.

-- Once it starts to thicken, stir in half of the cheese and let it melt.
+- As the sauce starts to thicken, add half of the cheese and let it melt into the creamy goodness.

 Step 2.
 Fold in the sour cream and frozen hashbrowns.